-Title of the module Carbon, nutrient, and water cycling in a changing climate Module type (Compulsory- or elective) Elective Workload of the module in ECTS credit points ECTS Credit points total Total hours (à 60 min.)
-6 150 Learning Outcomes of the module Knowledge: After successfully completing the module students will be familiar with the fundamentals of biogeochemical cycling of carbon and nutrients.
-Students understand how these systems work and how different environmental conditions alter element cycles.
+Title of the module Carbon, nutrient, and water cycling in a changing climate Module type (Compulsory- or elective) Elective Workload of the module in ECTS Credit points total Total hours (à 60 min.)
+6 150 Learning Outcomes of the module After successfully completing the module students will be familiar with the fundamentals of biogeochemical cycling of carbon and nutrients.
+Students understand how these systems work and how different environmental conditions Knowledge: alter element cycles.
 Students appreciate linkages between carbon and other nutrients.
 Students make out the physiological process of carbon storage and distribution within biomass.
 How is carbon storage calculated?
 There are different ways in assessing the carbon storage of plants and especially for forests.
 These different procedures are rationalized and how they are used for carbon modelling and its interactions with water, energy, and nutrients (BGC modelling).
-After the course students perceive water cycles in selected agro-ecosystems and agricultural management implications; the basic concept of soil health and related soil hydrologic functions; land degradation processes and soil and water conservation strategies.
+After the course students perceive water cycles in selected agro- ecosystems and agricultural management implications; the basic concept of soil health and related soil hydrologic functions; land degradation processes and soil and water conservation strategies.
 Skills: When are forests turning from a carbon sink into a carbon source?
 To solve this question students can design data collection studies and calculation schemes as well as modelling the carbon sequestration of forests.
 Understanding the challenges of carbon sequestration is supported by the ability to distinguish well-managed forests and soils.
 Students can design field experiments, and desktop meta-analyses They can measure biogeochemical carbon and nutrient turnover.
 Students know how to assess surface water and erosion processes through empiric concepts that are applied in runoff and erosion models as well as the selection of soil and water conservation approaches in agriculture.
-Professional/vocational competencies: Personal competencies: Students are able to plan and implement measures that lead to the successful protection of existing organic carbon pools and to biological carbon sequestration.
+Professional/vocational competencies: Students are able to plan and implement measures that lead to the successful protection of existing organic carbon pools and to biological carbon sequestration.
 Students can assess climate-smart carbon and nutrient and water management in agriculture and forestry under regional pedoclimatic constraints.
 Students know the difficulty in designing, collecting, and calculating carbon relevant measures for forests.
 Which systems are currently in use, why do we have different assessment methods?
 The role of deadwood.
 The interaction of above-ground with below-ground carbon processes.
 The effect of degradation and what methods currently exist for large scale carbon assessment (e.g., from a forest stand to the whole continent).
 Students are able to evaluate surface water and soil erosion amounts, and to design well-targeted soil and water conservation measures for actual and projected climate conditions.
-Personal competencies: Students develop their analytic skills nutrient and water management in ag pedoclimatic constraints.
-Through practic collect, and calculate carbon relevant m theoretical and practical skills to eval amounts.
-Through teamwork they learn well-targeted soil and water conservatio climate conditions. priculture and forestry under regiona ical applications students learn to plan neasures for forests.
-Students develop luate surface water and soil erosior n how to cooperate in order to desigr Module structure - types of module course(s) with ECTS credit points VU Carbon sequestration and nutrient turnover - 3 ECTS-Credits VU Soil conservation - 3 ECTS-Credits (If applicable) Participation requirements for the module
+Personal competencies: Students develop their analytic skills to assess climate-smart carbon and nutrient and water management in agriculture and forestry under regional pedoclimatic constraints.
+Through practical applications students learn to plan, collect, and calculate carbon relevant measures for forests.
+Students develop theoretical and practical skills to evaluate surface water and soil erosion amounts.
+Through teamwork they learn how to cooperate in order to design well- targeted soil and water conservation measures for actual and projected climate conditions.
+Module structure - types of module course(s) with ECTS credit points VU Carbon sequestration and nutrient tu VU Soil conservation - 3 ECTS-Credits rnover - 3 ECTS-Credits (If applicable) Participation requirements for the module